BW Chapel

 Belchamp Walter - Saxon Chapel

-Belchamp Walter in the twelfth century was very different when it came to the local Church.
-The Church as we see it today was just the chapel seen below.
-This is now the chancel of the Church and it has been exended further East as evidenced by the apparent crack seen in the photograph.
+Belchamp Walter in the tenth century was very different when it came to the local Church.
+The Church as we see it today was just the chapel seen below. (well at least the bit to the left of the wavy line and right of the Nave)

 Thomas Wright recounts a "very ancient memorial" in the Chancel of St. Mary's Belchamp Walter in his History and Topology of Essex.
-Thomas Wright was describing in 1835/36 before the extensive "renovations" of 1859.

 9 May 2021

 The photo above shows the chancel of St. Mary's Belchamp Walter.
 The window on the South wall is now of Norman design but there is still the remnants of the original Saxon window as seen as a round semi-circle of bricks above the Norman window.
+There is another Saxon window on the North wall of the Chancel/Saxon Chapel.

 You can clearly see the transition between the "old" and "new" where the East wall of the Chancel was extended.
 The rebuilding of the Chancel Arch and the addition of the buttresses on the East of the Nave is not so obvious.